CoEDL/elpis/docs/development_environment.md

 ## 5. Setup Python Development Environment

-The `setup.sh` does all the hard work of installing linters and testing software...
+The `setup.py` does all the hard work of installing linters and testing software...

 ### 5.1 Install the Python Extension